Slurm Power Saving Guide

 - ResumeProgram: Program to be executed to remove nodes from power saving mode.
 The program executes as SlurmUser (as configured in slurm.conf).
 The argument to the program will be the names of nodes to be removed from power savings mode (using Slurm's hostlist expression format).
-This program may use the scontrol show node command to insure that a node has booted and the slurmd daemon started.
-If the slurmd daemon fails to respond within the configured SlurmdTimeout value, the node will be placed in a DOWN state and the job requesting the node will be requeued.
+This program may use the scontrol show node command to ensure that a node has booted and the slurmd daemon started.
+If the slurmd daemon fails to respond within the configured SlurmdTimeout value with an updated BootTime, the node will be placed in a DOWN state and the job requesting the node will be requeued.
 If the node isn't actually rebooted (i.e. when multiple-slurmd is configured) starting slurmd with "-b" option might be useful.
 For reasons of reliability, ResumeProgram may execute more than once for a node when the slurmctld daemon crashes and is restarted.

 - SuspendTimeout: Maximum time permitted (in second) between when a node suspend request is issued and when the node shutdown is complete.
 At that time the node must ready for a resume request to be issued as needed for new workload.
 The default value is 30 seconds.

 - ResumeTimeout: Maximum time permitted (in second) between when a node resume request is issued and when the node is actually available for use.
 Nodes which fail to respond in this time frame will be marked DOWN and the jobs scheduled on the node requeued.
 Nodes which reboot after this time frame will be marked DOWN with a reason of "unexpected reboot."
 The default value is 60 seconds.

 - SuspendExcNodes: List of nodes to never place in power saving mode.
 Use Slurm's hostlist expression format.
 By default, no nodes are excluded.